michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_8_Data_Visualization.md

  That's fine, but often change tells a more compelling story.

-1. Let's look at 2006-2010 ACS data.
+1. Let's look at 2006-2010 ACS data as well.
 Taking the middle year, here, we will treat this as 2008, and the 2011-2015 as 2013.
 2. From 2008-2013, there are 2 more Vietnamese speakers living in NYC, though 300 of them moved from the Bronx to Manhattan and Brooklyn.
 3. Let's look at a group of speakers who have seen more change in that time:
   1. Speakers of African Languages: 35% growth
   2. Speakers of Arabic and Armenia both saw 32% growth.
 That's a change of 1062 people for Armenian and 13,871 for Arabic.
+This might suggest a potential increase in the Armenian community in the coming years.
   3. At the same time, 54,064 Chinese speakers arrived, but that was only a 13% growth from 2008.
 The greatest number of arrivals was from English Monolinguals, with almost 100,000 individuals, though only a 3% increase in people.
   * Chinese       54064	13%
   * Spanish       70436	4%
   * EnglishMono   99172	3%

+4. What about who left?
+Well, it seems to be a mixture
+  * Italian   -18986	-19%
+  * Mon-Khmer -302		-12%
+  * Gujarati  -1085	  -11%
+  * Greek     -4936	  -10%
+Italians and Greeks represent very old immigration, so many are moving or dying and not necessarily being replaced.
+What about Mon-Khmer and Gujarati speakers?
+First, Mon-Khmer is a language family (of which, Vietnamese is one language), not just one language.
+This probably refers to MK speakers from Cambodia, a group that has been [slowly shrinking](http://www.nytimes.com/2008/01/20/nyregion/thecity/20camb.html) for some time.
+Gujarati is spoken in India, mostly on the border with Pakistan.
+There is a Gujarati newspaper based in the city, and a long history of Gujaratis in NYC.
+So, what's happening?
+Gujaratis also have a very long history of immigration to the US, as many started arriving immediately after the 1965 Immigration and Nationality Act.
+So this decrease may also be to a slowing of immigration, movement to NJ and death without replacement.

+In this way, the data helps to tell the story.

+## Part II - Questions

+1. Question formation is usually a combination of interest, curiosity, and what data is available.
+We have two data sets:
+  * 2006-2010 American Community Survey (language spoken at home)
+  * 2011-2015 American Community Survey (language spoken at home) We also have a precalcuated table of changes between these two datasets

+2. Start with a cloze exercise:
+  1. Other than English or Spanish, ____________ is the most commonly spoken language in each borough.
+  2. There has been the greatest increase in ____________ speakers since 2010.
+3. Write 2 more cloze sentences.

+## Part III - Exploratory Visualization

+1. Open these datasets in Excel.
+2. Answer your two cloze exercises.
+3. Create one plot just using Excel's defaults where a user could find the answer.

+## Part IV - Techniques

+1.

+1. Most visualizations are both - exploratory and explanatory, but all have an exploration stage.
+2. At this point, we are going to play with the data by visualizaing it in a variety of different ways.
+There are 3 datasets all from the American Community Survey